Tirzepatide vs Retatrutide 2026: Dual Agonist vs Triple Agonist — Phase 3 Data & Should You Wait? | Luma Health

 8. NIDDK.
 Prescription Medications to Treat Overweight & Obesity. niddk.nih.gov

 Medical Disclaimer: This article is for educational purposes only and does not constitute medical advice, diagnosis, or treatment recommendations.
-Retatrutide is an investigational drug not yet approved by the FDA — Phase 2 trial results may not predict final Phase 3 outcomes or real-world performance.
+Retatrutide is an investigational drug not yet approved by the FDA — while Phase 3 data are now available, full safety characterization is ongoing and no approval timeline is confirmed by Eli Lilly or the FDA.
 Tirzepatide is FDA-approved but carries risks and contraindications including a boxed warning regarding thyroid C-cell tumors.
 Always consult a licensed healthcare provider before starting, changing, or stopping any prescription medication.
 Individual results vary significantly from clinical trial averages.
 Luma Health offers compounded tirzepatide — readers should consider our competitive bias in the treatment context.
 Clinical services provided by Wasef Health, PC.
 Compounded medications prepared by VialsRX, TX Board #35264.